 DS4Windows is another option

-If you prefer to configure the DualSense for non-Steam games without adding those games to your Steam library, community tool DS4Windows (opens in new tab) has been updated with DualSense support.
+If you prefer to configure the DualSense for non-Steam games without adding those games to your Steam library, wonderful community tool DS4Windows (opens in new tab) added DualSense support.
+(Shouldn't it be DS5Windows?
+Hm, that doesn't sound quite as good).

 To use it, connect your controller to PC via USB or Bluetooth as explained above with DS4Windows open, and you should then be able to customize your keybinds, change the LED and monitor the controller's battery level.
 DS4Windows will let you use the DualSense in any PC game with Xbox controller support.